-Companies can also contact you to carry out market research even if you’re registered with the TPS, although these calls must not be combined with any marketing.
+Firms can still contact you to carry out market research even if you’re registered with the TPS, although these calls must not be combined with any marketing or selling.

-Also, TPS registration does not work if you have previously given a company permission to market to you by phone.
+Also, TPS registration does not work if you have previously given a firm permission to market to you by phone.

 You may have done this without even realising.
 For example, some forms include a tick box which allows you to opt-in, or in some cases opt-out, of direct marketing by that organisation.

 By opting-in (or not opting-out) you may inadvertently have agreed to receive sales and marketing calls, even though your number is registered with the TPS.

 If you believe you may have done this, don’t worry.